lauprellim/semita/README.md

 Descriptions of the Patches

-modular-arithmetic.maxpat
-This allows students to experiment with the concept of mod 12 arithmetic on pitch integers.
+modular-arithmetic.maxpat: Experiment with the concept of mod 12 arithmetic on pitch integers.

-pc-intervals.maxpat
-Helps to calculate intervals in post-tonal music.
+pc-intervals.maxpat: Helps to calculate intervals in post-tonal music.

-pc-set-info.maxpat
-An augmented pitch-class set calculator that includes much useful information.
+pc-set-info.maxpat: An augmented pitch-class set calculator that includes much useful information.